Lending criteria FAQs

 Your client will need to provide details for a minimum trading period of two years, which has been verified by an Accountant’s Certificate.
 The latest year end can’t be more than 18 months ago.

-We will request the Accountant’s Certificate, which must be prepared and signed by someone who has the professional indemnity cover to provide accountancy services.
-If this isn’t done, we won’t accept it and instead we’ll use the corresponding years’ Tax Assessment forms issued by HMRC (SA302).
+We will request the Accountant’s Certificate which must be prepared and signed by a professionally qualified Associate or Fellow.
+If this isn’t available, we’ll use the corresponding years’ Tax Assessment forms issued by HMRC (SA302).

 Once we’ve received the verified figures for your client’s last two years’ income, we’ll use either